 The study of International Relations is becoming ever more important as our world becomes more interconnected.
-But what exactly is International Relations all about?

-Traditionally, International Relations sets out to examine and analyze a global environment that is composed principally of sovereign states that pursue, promote, and protect their respective national interests.
-However, since the 1990s, its scope has expanded and now it deals with the nature of the changing relations and linkages between states and non-state actors.
+International Relations sets out to examine and analyze a global environment that is composed principally of sovereign states that pursue, promote, and protect their respective national interests.
+Since the 1990s, its scope has expanded and now it deals with the nature of the changing relations and linkages between states and non-state actors.
 More importantly, it aims to explain the mechanics of the international system – the forces, factors and interests, customs, rules, norms, institutions and organizations that both define the world today and impact our lives.

 This concentration in International Relations is a Business Administration program which further develops the students’ aptitude in the area of political awareness, economic understanding, and international cooperation.
 Other highlights are: